Luke Aylward

 Pay on time

 90% of the time the people who pay fast, take guitar seriously, turn up on time, practice, laugh at my jokes, and are a joy to deal with.
-I also like being able to pay my bills, It's a win win for everyone.

 When I first started I had a client build up £140 worth of debt, I then saw them buying Champagne in Waitrose...